 3. Baking Soda and Witch Hazel

-Making a baking soda scrub to exfoliate and increase circulation to your skin.
-Witch hazel is inexpensive and can be used a toner to dissolve excess oil and tighten skin without drying it out.
-In this recipe, we combine baking soda and witch hazel to create a skin clearing scrub.
+Make a baking soda scrub to exfoliate and increase circulation to your skin.
+Witch hazel is inexpensive and can be used as a toner to dissolve excess oil and tighten skin without drying it out.
+In this recipe, we combine baking soda and witch hazel to create a skin-clearing scrub.

 - Put a few tablespoons of baking soda in a small bowl.